Connecticut Avenue

 Connecticut Avenue is a major thoroughfare in the Northwest quadrant of Washington, D.C., and suburban Montgomery County, Maryland.
-It is one of the diagonal avenues radiating from the White House, and the segment south of Florida Avenue was one of the original streets in Pierre (Peter) Charles L'Enfant's plan for Washington.
+It is one of the diagonal avenues radiating from the White House.
+The segment south of Florida Avenue was one of the original streets in the 1791 L'Enfant Plan for the new capital city.

 A five-mile segment north of Rock Creek was built in the 1890s by a real-estate developer.

 History

+Pierre L'Enfant conceived of Connecticut Avenue in his 1791 urban plan for the United States' new capital of Washington, D.C.
+The thoroughfare linked the proposed White House to Boundary Street, the city’s northern limit, and ultimately beyond.

-Connecticut Avenue was first extended north from Rock Creek around 1890 as part of an audacious plan to create a streetcar suburb—today's Chevy Chase, Maryland—several miles distant from built-up Washington, D.C.
+The avenue was first extended north from Rock Creek around 1890 as part of an audacious plan to create a streetcar suburb in present-day Chevy Chase, Maryland, several miles distant from the then-boundaries of Washington, D.C.
 The area northwest of today's Calvert Street NW was largely farmland when Francis Newlands, a sitting Congressman from Nevada, quietly acquired more than 1,700 acres in Northwest D.C. and Maryland along a five-mile stretch from today's Woodley Park neighborhood in D.C. to Jones Bridge Road in Maryland's Montgomery County.
 Meanwhile, he acquired control of the nascent Rock Creek Railway, which had a charter to build a streetcar line in the District.
 Beginning in 1888, Newlands and his partners graded a roadway, laid streetcar track down its center, and erected a bridge over a Rock Creek tributary.
-The road proceeded in a straight, 3.3-mile line north-northwest from today's Calvert Street to today's Chevy Chase Circle, then another 1.85 miles due north to today's Chevy Chase Lake Drive.
+The road proceeded in a straight, 3.3-mile line north-northwest from today's Calvert Street to today's Chevy Chase Circle, then another 1.85 miles due north to Coquelin Run, yet another Rock Creek tributary near today's Chevy Chase Lake Drive.
 The streetcars began operating along the line's full length in 1892, connecting to their terminus at 18th and U Streets NW via the railway's iron trestle across the Rock Creek gorge.

+In 1901, the National Bureau of Standards—today's National Institute for Standards and Technology—established its first campus just off Connecticut at present-day Van Ness Street NW.

 In 1907, the Taft Bridge across Rock Creek connected the southern and northern segments of Connecticut Avenue.
+"The opening of Rock Creek Park in 1890 and later the Taft Bridge in 1907 made the avenue a vital commuter and leisure route, connecting downtown to the growing suburbs," the National Building Museum wrote.

 In 1932, the Newlands bridge over the tributary was replaced by the current Klingle Valley Bridge.

+In 2025, construction began on a deckover above the Connecticut Avenue underpass between Dupont Circle and Q Street, set to be completed in 2027.